How energy firms charged households £132 extra

 Around three in five households or 16million homes, pay their energy bills by fixed direct debit.

-Suppliers examine previous consumption to estimate how much customers will spend over the coming year.
+Suppliers examine previous consumption to estimate how many customers will spend over the coming year.
 The bill is split into monthly or quarterly payments.

 High usage in winter is supposed to balance out low consumption in summer so that at the end of the year the customer breaks even.